 Competency 4: Engage in Practice-informed Research and Research-informed Practice Social workers understand quantitative and qualitative research methods and their respective roles in advancing a science of social work and in evaluating their practice.
-Social workers know the principles of logic, scientific inquiry, and culturally informed and ethical approaches to building knowledge.
+Social workers knowthe principles of logic, scientific inquiry, and culturally informed and ethical approaches to building knowledge.
 Social workers understand that evidence that informs practice derives from multi-disciplinary sources and multiple ways of knowing.
 They also understand the processes for translating research findings into effective practice.
 Social workers:

-- Use practice experience and theory to inform scientific inquiry and research; - Apply critical thinking to engage in analysis of quantitative and qualitative research methods and research findings; and - Use and translate research evidence to inform and improve practice, policy, and service delivery.
+- Use practice experience and theory to inform scientific inquiry and research. - Apply critical thinking to engage in analysis of quantitative and qualitative research methods and research findings. - Use and translate research evidence to inform and improve practice, policy, and servicedelivery.

-- Use the evidence-based practice framework to apply and integrate research and evaluation at all levels of practice. - Collect and analyze quantitative and/or qualitative forms of data to promote effective practice. - Critically evaluate and differentially apply theoretical perspectives for interventions that support optimal client system outcomes.
+- Use the evidence-based practice framework to apply and integrate research andevaluation at all levels of practice. - Collect and analyze quantitative and/or qualitative forms of data to promote effectivepractice.